GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Introduction

 \section{Introduction}

 Single-cell RNA sequencing (scRNA-seq) technologies have enabled high-resolution profiling of cellular heterogeneity across diverse tissues and biological conditions \cite{pliner2019supervised,jovic2022single}.
 A critical step in the analysis pipeline is cell type annotation—assigning biologically meaningful labels to individual cells—which forms the basis for downstream interpretation.
 Traditionally, this process is performed through a semi-automatic workflow \cite{Pollen2015, Chu2016, quan2023annotation, clarke2021tutorial, pasquini2021automated, hu2023cellmarker}, combining dimensionality reduction (e.g., principal component analysis), clustering algorithms (e.g., Leiden or Louvain), and manual inspection of marker gene expression.
-However, this approach is time-consuming, subjective, and increasingly impractical as scRNA-seq datasets grow in size and complexity.
+However, this approach is time-consuming and increasingly impractical as scRNA-seq datasets grow in size and complexity.

-Recent advances in deep learning have enabled the development of powerful representation learning frameworks for single-cell RNA sequencing (scRNA-seq) data.
+Recent advances in deep learning have enabled the development of powerful representation learning frameworks for scRNA-seq data.
 Models such as scBERT \cite{yang2022scbert}, scGPT \cite{cui2024scgpt}, Geneformer \cite{cui2024geneformer}, and scFoundation \cite{hao2024large} are pretrained on millions of single-cell profiles and support transfer learning for a wide range of downstream tasks.
 These foundation models offer a unified and scalable approach to encoding single-cell gene expression into informative embeddings using general-purpose neural architectures.
-Building on this foundation, LangCell \cite{zhao2024langcell} adopts Geneformer—a high-performing single-cell foundation model—as its cell encoder within a CLIP-style contrastive learning framework that aligns single-cell embeddings with natural language descriptions of cell identities.
-By training on paired scRNA-seq profiles and cell-type text annotations, LangCell uniquely enables zero-shot cell type annotation: predicting cell types in previously unseen datasets without additional retraining.
-Given the success of CLIP-style and multimodal foundation models in other domains when trained at scale, there is strong reason to believe that such architectures—when further developed and trained on diverse, high-quality scRNA-seq and text corpora—can evolve into powerful tools for automating and augmenting expert-level biological annotation.
+Building on this foundation, LangCell \cite{zhao2024langcell} adopts Geneformer—a high-performing single-cell foundation model—as its cell encoder within a CLIP-style framework that aligns single-cell embeddings with natural language descriptions of cell identities.
+By training on paired scRNA-seq profiles and cell-type text annotations, LangCell uniquely enables zero-shot cell type annotation.
+Given the success of CLIP-style and multimodal foundation models in other domains when trained at scale, there is strong reason to believe that such architectures—when further developed and trained on higher quality scRNA-seq and text corpora—can evolve into powerful tools for automating and augmenting expert-level biological annotation.